Dash Rip Rock: History

 In 2012, Dash Rip Rock was inducted into the Louisiana Music Hall of Fame.
 In November 2012, Alternative Tentacles Dash Rip Rock released DRR's new album Black Liquor.
 It was recorded at Studio in the Country in Bogalusa, Louisiana, and produced by Ben Mumphrey.
 Bill Davis of Dash Rip Rock also cut the track "Rock 'N' Roll Clown" for an album by The Vibrators that was released on Cleopatra Records in 2013.
 Dash Rip Rock also recorded a tribute album to Billy Joe Shaver that was released in 2013 on Whiskey Bayou Records.
 It was produced by Tab Benoit.
 In 2013 Dash Rip Rock played back-up for a one-time only show with southern rock pioneers Jim "Dandy" Mangum and Rickey Lee “Risky” Reynolds of Black Oak Arkansas.
 In 2014 Punk News announced that Bill Davis of Dash Rip Rock would be appearing on lead guitar and lead vocals on a track on a forthcoming Black Oak Arkansas tribute album with Greg Ginn of Black Flag, Paul Leary and Jeff Pinkus of Butthole Surfers, Shooter Jennings, and others.
 Mutants of the Monster: A Tribute to Black Oak Arkansas was released by Saustex Records in 2016.

 In 2023, Dash Rip Rock released the album Cowpunk.

 It was produced and engineered by Dave Catching at Rancho de La Luna recording studio in Joshua Tree, California.

-In February 2024, Dash Rip Rock's Bill Davis lost his friend, mentor, former touring partner, and former Otis bandmateOtis, Mojo Nixon, while Dash Rip Rock was performing on SiriusXM's Outlaw Country Cruise.
+In February 2024, Dash Rip Rock's Bill Davis lost his friend, mentor, former touring partner, and former Otis bandmate, Mojo Nixon, while Dash Rip Rock was performing on SiriusXM's Outlaw Country Cruise.

-In August 2024, Dash Rip Rock recorded six songs for a forthcoming vinyl EP at Dial Back Sound in Water Valley, Mississippi.
+In August 2024, Dash Rip Rock recorded six songs for a proposed vinyl EP at Dial Back Sound in Water Valley, Mississippi.
 The session was produced by Bobby Matt Patton, bassist for the Drive-By Truckers and owner of Dial Back Sound Studio.
 Patton has also played with Laura Jane Grace & the Mississippi Medicals, the Dexateens, and Model Citizen.
+Those songs were eventually released on the full length LP ‘’A Song For Everyone’’ in January 2026.
 In 2024, Dash Rip Rock's Bill Davis contributed lead guitar tracks for the Laura Jane Grace & the Mississippi Medicals song "Razor Blade Blues."